 Wednesday, December 6, 2017 | San Antonio, TX

-Citizenship and Immigration Services (USCIS) has released yet another revision to the Form I-9 for employment eligibility verification effective September 18, 2017.
+Yet another new revision to the Form I-9 for employment eligibility verification is in effect as September 18, 2017.

 During this one-day comprehensive training, leading immigration attorneys will answer your critical questions and show you: